-Given a role scheme of "urn:mpeg:dash:role:2011", determine the kind attribute from the value of the role descriptors in the <AdaptationSet> element.
+For an AudioTrack, given a role scheme of "urn:mpeg:dash:role:2011", determine the kind attribute from the value of the role descriptors in the <AdaptationSet> or reselection> element from which the AudioTrack was derived.

-- "alternative": if the role is "alternate" but not also "main" or "commentary", or "dub"; - "captions": if the role is "caption" and also "main"; - "descriptions": if the role is "description" and also "supplementary"; - "main": if the role is "main" but not also "caption", "subtitle", or "dub"; - "main-desc": if the role is "main" and also "description"; - "sign": not used; - "subtitles": if the role is "subtitle" and also "main"; - "translation": if the role is "dub" and also "main"; - "commentary": if the role is "commentary" but not also "main"; - "": otherwise.
+- "alternative": if the role is "alternate" but not also "main" or "commentary", or "dub"; - "descriptions": if the role is "description" and also "supplementary"; - "main": if the role is "main" but not also "caption", "subtitle", "dub" or "description"; - "main-desc": if the role is "main" and also "description"; - "translation": if the role is "dub" and also "main"; - "commentary": if the role is "commentary" but not also "main"; - "": otherwise.

 In the table defining "the mapping that SHALL be used between the HTML5 AudioTrack and the MPEG-2 transport stream and ISO BMFF system layers" contained in the OIPF DAE specification [1], the requirement for the language attribute does not apply for MPEG DASH.
-Where an AudioTrack corresponds to an MPEG DASH adaptation set, the value of the AudioTrack.language attribute shall be the value of the lang attribute in the MPD.
+Where an AudioTrack corresponds to an MPEG DASH adaptation set or Preselection, the value of the AudioTrack.language attribute shall be the value of the lang attribute in the MPD.